tsgsOFFICIAL/PWA-Starter-Kit/README.md

 ## Prerequisites

--   You will need to download and install [FFmpeg](https://ffmpeg.org/download.html) in order to use the [asset-helper.cmd](../main/assets/asset-helper.cmd) script.
+-   You will need to download and install [FFmpeg](https://ffmpeg.org/download.html) in order to use the [asset-helper.cmd](../main/assets/asset-helper.cmd), and the [pwa-icon-packer.cmd](../main/assets/pwa/pwa-icon-packer.cmd) script.

 ## Features